anirudhreddy6/advertiserservice/README.md

 6.)configuration:SwaggerConfiguration

+7.)Data in managed in h2db with mybatis.

+8.)Onstart up ,app creates the Advertiser schema reading the schema.sql and 2 rows of advertiser records reading the data.sql for testing purpose.

 Running the APP Dockerway:

-1.Ensure docker is running on your local machine
+1.Ensure docker is running on your local machine.

 2.)navigate to folder where dockerfile is present